 Dr. George K. Karagiannidis was born in Pithagorion Town, Samos island, Greece.
 He received his university degree in 1987 and his PhD degree in 1998, both in Electrical Engineering, from the University of Patras, Patras, Greece.
 From 2001 to 2004 he was Researcher at the Institute for Space Applications and Remote Sensing, National Observatory of Athens, Greece.
 In June 2004, he joined the Electrical & Computer Engineering Dept. of Aristotle University of Thessaloniki, Greece where he is currently Professor of Digital Communications Systems and Director of the Telecommunications Systems and Networks Lab.

-Dr. Karagiannidis has published and presented more than 400 technical papers in scientific journals and international conferences.
-His work has received more than 7000 citations, with h-index=46 (Source: Google Scholar).
+Dr. Karagiannidis has published and presented more than 500 technical papers in scientific journals and international conferences.
+His work has received more than 17000 citations, with h-index=73 (Source: Google Scholar).

 He is co-recipient of the Best Paper Award of the Wireless Communications Symposium (WCS) in IEEE International Conference on Communications (ICC’07), Glasgow, UK, June 2007, the Best Paper Award in IEEE VTC 2018 (Spring), Porto, June 2018 and several other awards

 Dr. Karagiannidis was a Distinguished Lecturer of the IEEE Vehicular Technology Society (VTS), from July 1, 2011 to June 31, 2015 and former Chair of the IEEE Communications Society Greek Chapter.
 He is Distinguished Lecturer of the IEEE Communications Society, from Jan 1, 2018 to Dec 31, 2019.

-He is a Fellow IEEE, Class 2014.
-He is being recognized for his “Contributions to the performance analysis of wireless communication systems”.
+He is a Fellow IEEE, recognized for his “Contributions to the performance analysis of wireless communication systems”.
 From January 2012 to December 2015, he was the Editor-in-Chief of IEEE Communications Letters.

-He is one of the most highly-cited authors across all areas of Electrical Engineering, recognized as 2015 Thomson Reuters highly-cited researcher.
+He is one of the most highly-cited authors across all areas of Electrical Engineering, recognized as 2015, 2016, 2017 and 2018 Web-of-Science highly-cited researcher.

 …and for my Sea-Kayaking Skills see my youtube channel here